setupminimal/lets-make-a-language/dictionary.md

 -fjisi - Diminutive
 -fopo - Augmentive
 -jex - Tool for doing something
 -lmes - the related animal to a thing
--pem - Material
+-netsi - Noun -> Verb that usually has that object -pem - Material
 -saŋ - ???
+dos - Tree
+dosdjos - Forest
+dosfjisi - Little tree; Stick/branch
+fjar/flar -- short personal names
--netsi - Noun -> Verb that usually has that object njos - eat konjos - trail food; hardtack fjesos - night; nighttime mjenos - day; daytime fjonjos - catch; receive flofjisi - pit; hole flos - valley flosasem - water-valley; the otherworld; the place reflected in the lake flosaŋ - target flosaŋetsi - to find; search for a target flosaŋes - meat; food that is not plants flosaŋmes - prey animal; target of a hunt flosles - valley (considered as an animal); ecosystem flox - home; tentative floxnetsi - to live in; to dwell; to inhabit kitefjisi - tap; nudge kitet - hit; impact kitetfɤpɤ - impact; "THUD"; big hit kitetjex - Hitting tool; mace; hammer kje- - generic negative prefix kjansor - to climb; to go upwards; to ascend ko- - The thing that is made of a material kokitet - strike; blow koløf - Rock
+fjesos - night; nighttime
+fjonjos - catch; receive
+flofjisi - pit; hole
+flos - valley
+flosasem - water-valley; the otherworld; the place reflected in the lake flosaŋ - target flosaŋes - meat; food that is not plants flosaŋetsi - to find; search for a target flosaŋmes - prey animal; target of a hunt flosles - valley (considered as an animal); ecosystem flox - home; tentative floxnetsi - to live in; to dwell; to inhabit gjos - dog gof - unknown; grammatical question word kiparomjar - Personal name.
+Short form = kip kitefjisi - tap; nudge kitet - hit; impact kitetfɤpɤ - impact; "THUD"; big hit kitetjex - Hitting tool; mace; hammer kjansor - to climb; to go upwards; to ascend kje- - generic negative prefix ko- - The thing that is made of a material kokitet - strike; blow koløf - Rock